 19. The Boxcar Children by Gertrude Chandler Warner

 I grew up with the 90s cover art editions, but I was surprised to learn this kids’ mystery series actually began in 1924!
 The first 19 novels are by the original author, although dozens of sequels have followed since.
 Here’s the original 1924 edition, and here’s the first 4 books in a boxed set.
 (The first book was revised in 1942, and the series continued from there.)

 20. Pinocchio by Carlo Collodi

 This is the original Italian fairy tale about a wooden puppet’s quest to become a real boy.
+In fact, Pinocchio is one of the most-translated books in the world.
 I highly recommend seeing if you can get the edition that’s illustrated by Greg Hildebrandt; the stunning pictures bring the story to life–no pun intended(;